Arrested JeM terrorist ferried terrorists in December too

 The ammunition, according to the officials, was being modified from across the border with the help of Chinese technology of encasing the bullet with hard steel core.

-The officials said the terrorists carrying M-4 carbine used by the US-led allied forces in Afghanistan have been extensively trained by the Pakistan's external snooping agency ISI and could be used for carrying out sniper attacks in Kashmir Valley.
+The officials said the terrorists carrying M-4 carbine used by the US-led allied forces in Afghanistan have been extensively trained by Pakistan's external snooping agency ISI and could be used for carrying out sniper attacks in Kashmir Valley.

 The weapons may have changed hands to Jaish-e-Mohammed terror group as they were fighting along with Talibans in Afghanistan.
 The weapons are also used by the special forces of Pakistan Army.